Skip to content

 Anima Trombone Quartet

-The members of the Anima Trombone Quartet: Polina Tarasenko (Ukraine), Tolga Akman (Turkey), Elai Grisaru Drori (Israel), and Amit Rozenzweig (Israel) started working together as students in the class of Professor Jonas Bylund at the Hochschule für Musik, Theater und Medien Hannover.
+The members of the Anima Trombone Quartet: Marcel Puig Castells (Catalunya, Spain), Botond Drahos (Hungary), Elai Grisaru Drori (Israel) and Amit Rozenzweig (Israel) started working together as students at the Hochschule für Musik, Theater und Medien Hannover.

 The Anima Trombone Quartet gave its debut concert in January 2022 at the Nikolaisaal Potsdam, followed by several concerts in the HMTM Hannover.
-During the season 2022/2023, the quartet will present – among others – concerts in Dortmund, Burgdorf, and Stade.
+Since then, the ensemble played concerts in Aurich, Burgdorf, Dortmund and Stade and was invited in May 2024 to the festival Gezeitenkonzerte in Ostfriesland.
+In September 2024, the Quartet was awarded the first prize at the first International Littin Competition for trombone quartet in Frankfurt/Main.

-Amit Rozenzweig, former solo bass trombonist of the Israel Opera Orchestra, was an intern at the Osnabrück Symphony Orchestra, is a member of Ensemble Reflektor and plays regularly as a guest in orchestras such as the Staatsorchester Hannover and the Haydn Orchestra Bolzano.
+Amit Rozenzweig, former solo bass trombonist of the Israel Opera Orchestra, was an intern at the Osnabrück Symphony Orchestra, a member of Ensemble Reflektor and plays regularly as a guest in orchestras in Europe such as the Haydn Orchestra Bolzano, the Belgian National Orchestra and the Nord Nederlands Orkest.
+He currently plays as a bass trombonist in the Niedersächsisches Staatsorchester Hannover in a temporary contract.